wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/1-introduction.md

 ## Cloud

-Power Platform is a cloud based Software-as-a-Service (SaaS) service that is available from within an Azure Active Directory tenant.
+Power Platform is a cloud-based Software-as-a-Service (SaaS) service that is available from within an Azure Active Directory tenant.
 The Power Platform is licensed through Microsoft 365 and secured by Azure Active Directory.
 The Power Platform runs on Microsoft Azure and therefore is highly scalable and is available globally.

 ## Capabilities of Power Platform